CoBrALab/CobraLab.github.io/_gradphd/Aurelie.Bussy.md

 ---
 ![Aurélie Bussy]({{ site.baseurl }}/images/Aurelie.Bussy.png)

-Aurélie joined the CobraLab in January 2019 in order to do her PhD in neuroscience.
+Aurélie joined the CobraLab in January 2019 in order to do her PhD.
+She previously completed two Master’s degrees, one in Neuroscience and one in Medical Bio-Imaging at the University of Bordeaux in France.
-She is a French student with a Neuroscience Master's Degree and a Master's Degree in Medical Bio-Imaging.

-During the first year of her Neuroscience Master’s Degree, she completed an internship at the University of Oxford (UK).
-Her study was focused on Parkinson’s Disease and with the goal of designing early diagnostic strategies via saccadic eye movements measured by a saccadometer.

-Following this experience, she completed a five-month internship at the Knight Alzheimer’s Disease Research Center at the Washington University in Saint Louis (US) with Pr.
-JC Morris.
-She was studying Autosomal-Dominant Alzheimer’s Disease patients and the impact of the APOE genotype on this population.

-During her second Masters degree in Medical Bio-Imaging, she did an internship related to in vivo positron emission tomography imaging of cerebellar cholinergic innervation using 18F-FEOBV in Bordeaux, France.
+Her main interest is to evaluate and identify volumetric and microstructural modifications in the hippocampal subfields during healthy aging and Alzheimer's disease progression with MRI techniques.
+Her goal is to contribute towards improving our understanding of hippocampal alterations and the detection of early biomarkers in Alzheimer's disease.

-In her free time, Aurélie likes to travel and explore new countries, play cello in orchestra and hike.
+In her free time, Aurélie likes to travel and explore new countries, play cello in orchestra, and hike.